arigato007/DAAI_PROJECT03_MISTAKE_DETECTION/README.md

 * `captain_cook_4d_gopro_resized/` (Contains raw videos for Perception Encoder)
 * `features/` (Contains pre-extracted features for Omnivore & SlowFast)
 * `error_recognition/checkpoints/` (Contains the trained `.pth` models)

+---

+## Methodology Approach
+This project follows a progressive experimental pipeline for procedural mistake detection.

+First, we reproduce the official CaptainCook4D baselines by performing mistake detection using pre-extracted Omnivore and SlowFast features, combined with MLP and Transformer variants.
+Experiments are conducted under both Step and Recordings splits to evaluate performance and generalization.

+Second, we extend the baseline framework by introducing an LSTM-based model, explicitly designed to capture long-term temporal dependencies in procedural activities.
+The LSTM is trained on the same fixed Omnivore and SlowFast features and evaluated using the same protocols for fair comparison.

+Finally, we integrate a new feature extraction backbone based on a Perception Encoder.
+Features are extracted directly from raw videos and used to train all three variants (MLP, Transformer, and LSTM).
+Results are compared to analyze the impact of richer visual representations and temporal modeling on mistake detection performance.